 When creating an FAQ page or writing a blog paragraph that answers a question, your answers have to be as concise as possible.
 Less than 30 words is a good rule of the thumb.

 The average Google voice search result is written at a year 10 level – or about 60-70 in Flesch–Kincaid readability scale.
-Using plain English can give you a better chance of being the number one result for voice searches.
+Improving your website’s readability gives you a better chance of being the number one result for voice searches.

 22% of voice search queries are related to location.
 We’ve recommended creating localised content in our local SEO tips and it’s even more important for voice search.
 You won’t show up for the “restaurants near London Eye” query if you don’t include “London Eye” in the copy of your website and on local business programmes.